mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 // because `.then`, `.catch` and `.finally` also returns a `Promise`
 ```

-For more informations about promises check out the [javascript.info article](https://javascript.info/promise-basics)
+For more information about promises check out the [javascript.info article](https://javascript.info/promise-basics)

 ## chaining

-The handler passed to `.then()` can return a `value` which can also be a promise.
+The handler passed to `.then()` can return a `value` which can also be a `Promise`.
 This allow you to chain multiple `Promise`s which will run in sequence.
 This pattern can be used to avoid the dreaded [callback hell](http://callbackhell.com/).

 ```javascript
 // Return a Promise which resolve after `time` milliseconds